Isaac-Tolu/useful-scripts/README.md

 # useful-scripts
-A collection of python scripts that helped me in performing and simplifying my everyday tasks
+A collection of scripts that helped me in performing and simplifying my everyday tasks